EvilBydoEmpire/xxvner/README.md

 XXVner is a large NER model capable of labelling *PER*, *LOC*, *ORG* and *MISC* named entities in 17 languages: English, German, Danish, Dutch, Afrikaans, Norwergian (Bokmal & Nynorsk), Swedish, Finnish, Hungarian, Estonian, Basque, Italian, Spanish, Romanian, Urdu, Persian and Chinese (Mandarin).

+To reproduce these results, running the .ipynb file in a Jupyter Notebook Environment for training with a GPU is recommended.

 &nbsp;

+**Models**

 [XXVner-XLM](https://drive.google.com/file/d/10txivO02tKV7kXT6ja9VnGfgRhZG10nD)